connornishijima/Lixie-arduino/getting-started.md

 #### Software Regulation

 Lixie's library offers a handy **lix.max_power(*volts*, *milliamps*);** function that you can call in your setup before writing anything in the displays.
-This uses some quick math to determine if the scene you're writing to the LEDs will overreach your power supply limits, and globally reduce digit brightness to keep power consumption under the limits of your supply.
+This uses some quick math to determine if the scene you're writing to the LEDs will overreach your power supply limits, and automatically reduce digit brightness to keep power consumption under the limits of your supply.

 For example, if I wanted to run a 6-digit clock in full white off of a computer's USB port, (5V, 500mA max) I would include